caolan/cookie-sessions/README.md

       (default: 24 hours)
     * session_key -- The cookie key name to store the session data in (default: _node)
+    * path -- The path to use for the cookie (default: '/')

 ## Why store session data in cookies?